hanizahra/Petsy/README.md

 	"You can't change an animal's past, but you could rewrite their future" Rescue-Yours is our attempt at making a simple rescue pet finding application using an inputed location.
-	A user will theoretically be able to input a location and pick from a drop down list of animals Once there results show they can view the details of an animal and save them to their favorites.
+	A user will theoretically be able to input a location and pick from a drop down list of animals Once their results show, they can view the details of an animal and save them to their favorites.
 	A user will be able to upload and delete their own comments on their favorite animals.